LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 alsamixer
 ```
-Select the headphone jack by pressing F6, increase the level just below red levels.
+Select the headphone jack by pressing F6 on the keyboard, increase the level just below red levels by pressing up.
 Press escape to exit.

 Also, for audio, on the Raspberry Pi OS panel, there is a speaker icon you can click or right click on to adjust some volume related things.